MAIF/otoroshi/manual/src/main/paradox/next/engine.md

 ## Plugins

-the new route entity defines a plugin pipline where any plugin can be `enabled`/`disabled` globally or for some paths.
+the new route entity defines a plugin pipline where any plugin can be enabled or not and can be active only on some paths.
 Each plugin slot in the pipeline holds the plugin id and the plugin configuration.

 You can also enable debugging only on a plugin instance instead of the whole route (see [the debugging section](#debugging))